polterguy/phosphorusfive-dox/chapter-11.md

 I often encourage people to pass in lambda objects, intended for execution, by starting their names with a ".".
 First of all, this will make the intellisense parser of the Hyperlambda code editor mark your lambda object as an *"execution object"*.
 Secondly, it makes such execution objects more easily tracked, and increases the readability of your code.
 So even though this is not technically a prerequisite, I find this myself, to be a useful convention.

 Other types of arguments, I encourage people to simply pass in with an intelligent name, not pre-prending anything in front of the argument.
 In a previous version of the **[eval]** event, the expectation was to prepend arguments to lamdba objects with an underscore "_".
-This i **no longer the case** - And the only reason why there are still any events that even uses this convention, is for historical reasons, to be backwards compatible.
+This is **no longer the case** - And the only reason why there are still any events that even uses this convention, is for historical reasons, to be backwards compatible.
 I don't encourage people to use this syntax anymore, since a lambda object will not execute any of its arguments any ways, but *"offset"* the execution pointer, to the first *"non-argument part"* of your lambda object.

 [Chapter 12, Eval is not (necessarily) evil](chapter-12.md)